 Trial Team and Moot Court Competitions

-The University of Illinois College of Law’s Trial Team has supported competitive student advocacy at the school for nearly two decades.
-The mission of the team is to empower members to gain the required tools, skills, and knowledge to be “practice ready” as they embark on their legal careers.
+The University of Illinois College of Law’s Trial Team has supported student advocacy at the school for nearly two decades.
+Alumni of the Trial Team have gone on to become leading trial lawyers throughout the nation, as well as federal and state court judges.
+The mission of the trial team is to empower members to gain the required tools, skills, and knowledge to be “practice ready” as they embark on their legal careers.
 Trial team competitions teach students how to meet the practical challenges that lawyers typically face in a modern legal practice.

-The Trial Advocacy Program annually chooses team members through a competitive selection process.
-Eligibility for the trial team requires the prerequisites or co-requisites of three College of Law courses: Trial Advocacy (694), Fundamentals of Trial Practice (695) and Evidence (682).
-Those who accept invitations to the team undergo rigorous training with a practitioner coach with periodic bonus critiques from College of Law faculty, Illinois alumni, and additional seasoned practicing attorney volunteers as competition weekends approach.
 Members earn academic credit each semester for participation on the team, attending training workshop sessions, and competition events.
-Moreover, members have exceptional opportunities at trial advocacy tournaments to make valuable networking connections within the legal community with sitting judges, practicing attorneys, and peers from law schools across the country.
+Moreover, members have exceptional opportunities at special Anderson Center events and advocacy tournaments to make valuable networking connections within the legal community with sitting judges, practicing attorneys, and peers from law schools across the country.
 Ultimately, team members gain knowledge, experience, and expertise in trial skills, oratorical skills, evidence, and teamwork—the very skills they need to excel in the legal profession.

-The overall top four students, selected from a combined pool of all students enrolled in all of the Advanced Legal Writing: Appellate Advocacy sections in the fall semester, will be invited to participate in the prestigious Frederick Green Moot Court Honorary Round.
-In the Honorary Round, the four finalists will compete before a panel of distinguished judges from across the country for the coveted prize of the Best Oral Advocate.
+The College of Law’s premier internal competition is the Frederick Green Moot Court Honorary Round.
+The top student in each of the four sections of Advanced Legal Writing: Appellate Advocacy will be invited to participate in the prestigious Frederick Green Moot Court Honorary Round.
+In the Honorary Round, the four finalists compete before a panel of distinguished judges from across the country for the coveted prize of the Best Oral Advocate.